Henry and Cecelia Magaziner Magaziners of Humenne Updated 1/2/2012

 Edwin Alex Frank

 Edwin Alex Frank was born on November 21, 1890 in Chillicothe, Ohio.
 He was the son of Sadie Bottenstein and Max Adolf Frank.
-He sometimes used the name Edward.
+He sometimes used the name Edward, and sometimes used his stepfather's Magaziner surname.
 Edwin worked in the family millinery business in his youth.

 Sometime in the 1940s or 50s, Edwin moved to Los Angeles, California.
 He was living there when Sadie died in 1963.
-Edwin died on May 9, 1980 in Stanton, California.
+Edwin died on May 9, 1980 in Stanton, California and was buried at Forest Lawn Memorial Park, Cypress, California.

 Children of Edwin Alex Frank and Gertrude Dayton are: